NightKhaos/accustom/README.md

 - `enforceUseOfClass` (Boolean) : When this is set to `True`, you must use a `ResponseObject`.
 This is implicitly set to true if no Lambda Context is provided.
 - `hideResourceDeleteFailure` (Boolean) : When this is set to `True` the function will return `SUCCESS` even on getting an Exception for `Delete` requests.
+- `redactConfig` (accustom.RedactionConfig) : For more details on how this works please see "Redacting Confidential Information From Logs"
+- `timeoutFunction` (Boolean): Will automatically send a failure signal to CloudFormation before Lambda timeout provided that this function is executed in Lambda.

 Without a `ResponseObject` the decorator will make the following assumptions:
 - if a Lambda Context is not passed, the function will return `FAILED`